longluu/Medical-QA-LLM/README.md

 This dataset contains 2,019 question/answer pairs annotated by volunteer biomedical experts on scientific articles regarding COVID-19 and other medical issues.
 The dataset can be found here: https://github.com/deepset-ai/COVID-QA.
 The preprocessed data can be found here https://huggingface.co/datasets/covid_qa_deepset.

 ## 2.2 BioASQ
+This dataset consists of many biomedical tasks.
+For QA, they have a dataset with question-answer pairs on PubMed articles.
+>Task 9B will use benchmark datasets containing development and test questions, in English, along with gold standard (reference) answers.
+The benchmark datasets are being constructed by a team of biomedical experts from around Europe.
+The benchmark datasets contain four types of questions:
+Yes/no questions: These are questions that, strictly speaking, require "yes" or "no" answers, though of course in practice longer answers will often be desirable.
+For example, "Do CpG islands colocalise with transcription start sites?" is a yes/no question.
+Factoid questions: These are questions that, strictly speaking, require a particular entity name (e.g., of a disease, drug, or gene), a number, or a similar short expression as an answer, though again a longer answer may be desirable in practice.
+For example, "Which virus is best known as the cause of infectious mononucleosis?" is a factoid question.
+List questions: These are questions that, strictly speaking, require a list of entity names (e.g., a list of gene names), numbers, or similar short expressions as an answer; again, in practice additional information may be desirable.
+For example, "Which are the Raf kinase inhibitors?" is a list question.
+Summary questions: These are questions that do not belong in any of the previous categories and can only be answered by producing a short text summarizing the most prominent relevant information.
+For example, "What is the treatment of infectious mononucleosis?" is a summary question.

+More details can be found here: http://participants-area.bioasq.org/general_information/Task9b/

 # 3. Training setup
 ## 3.1 Environment